jmanthony3/Archimedes/docs/class/engr-837-001-materials-characterization-methods/operations.md

 ## Aperture size
-The aperture size dtermines the convergence andle for any given working distance.
+The aperture size determines the convergence angle for any given working distance.
 The smallest apertures will yield a greater $D_{f}$ but reduces the overall signal intensity.
 The use of a large aperture reduces resolution, but it enables faster analytical results (EDS and EBSD).
 Aperture alignment is also important: